Whitebolt/require-extra/ROADMAP.md

  * Add node-style callbacks.
 4. Ensure module resolving with with new NPM directory structures.
 5. Add node-style callbacks to resolve().
+6. Add mocha tests!
+These should have been in from start.

 ## Possible features